Promoting the Welfare of Children and Adults

 - Ann Craft Trust Safeguarding and the Coronavirus info, tips and resources

 - NSPCC support for parents on talking to a child or young person worried about coronavirus (COVID-19)

 - NSPCC online resources and advice to support families

 - UK safer Internet Centre: Keeping Children happy and safe online during COVID-19

 - UNICEF: 6 ways parents can support their kids through the coronavirus disease (COVID-19) outbreak

-Adult at Risk: also known as a Vulnerable Adult.
+Adult at Risk: Previously termed a Vulnerable Adult.
 Someone aged 18 or over: who may need care services because of age, disability or illness; and who may not be able to protect himself or herself from harm.

 Child: a person who has not reached their 18th birthday and includes the term ‘young person’ to denote someone who 16+, but still under the age of 18.

 Safeguarding: this means ‘promoting welfare’ and ‘protecting from harm’.

 Vulnerable groups: children and adults at risk